Zinbo/software-dev-repository/content/posts/Architecture/index.md

 Sessions need to be stored in a centralized data store which is accessible to all your application servers.
 Could store it in an external persistent cache, like Redis.

-You need to make sure a code change is sent to all your servers, without one server still serving old code.
-Capistrano is a tool for this.

-You should createa an image file from one of one web servers and use this as a super-clone that all your new instances are based on.

 ## Data slowness
 Somewhere down the road your application gets slower and slower and finally breaks down.
 This is due to the database.
 You have two options:
 1. Hire a DBA, get them to do master-slave replication, and upgrade your master server by adding lots of RAM.
 Eventually your DBA will talk about sharding, denormalisation, and SQL tuning.
 At this point, every new action to keep your db running will be more expensive and time consuming than the previous one.